mvolkmann/blog/src/ocaml.md

 ### Sets

+A `Set` is an immutable, ordered collection of values that all have the same type with no duplicates.
+It it implemented with a balanced binary tree.

 The following code demonstrates creating and using two set types, one for `int` values and one for `dog` record values.